vmware-archive/AndroidIntelliJStarter/README.md

     (cd submodules/robolectric && ant clean test) # make sure it runs

 ### Forking Robolectric (Recommended)
 We recommend forking robolectric for your project.
-By forking you have the freedom to choose when (if ever) to update to later versions of robolectric, make changes to your fork as needed, and contribute those changes back to pivotal/robolectric using the official github pull-request workflow (http://help.github.com/fork-a-repo/.)
-Start by removing the default pivotal/robolectric:

 .gitmodules -- delete the '[submodule "submodules/robolectric"]' section if present.

 .git/config -- delete the '[submodule "robolectric"]' section if present.